 - Reward standout performance for certain roles but still manage converging performance for others

 Studies conducted in 2018 revealed that companies that had these three dynamics in place were considered fair 84% of the time.
-Granted, we are heading into 2022, but one can only assume that “fairness” has become even more vital as time has progressed.
+Granted, regardless of where we are heading, one can only assume that “fairness” has become even more vital as time has progressed.
 Why this assumption?